algbio/spl-IsoQuant/README.md

 ### Hidden options
 <a name="hidden"></a>
-Options below are shown only with `--full_help` option.
 We recommend _not_ to modify these options unless you are clearly aware of their effect.

 `--no_gzip`